karl-hallgren/cp_on_graph_of_timeseries/README.md

 # Changepoint detection on a graph of time series

 Python code for the article: Hallgren K. L., Heard N. A. and Turcotte M. J (2021).
 "Changepoint detection on a graph of time series".
+In: arXiv e-prints. arXiv:2102.04112.

 The novel graphical changepoint model, the simulation study and the datasets are introduced in the article.